ICreateThunder/Thunder-Engine/README.md

 ### Credits

-Thank you to "Travis Vroman" on YouTube, from which I have taken much code/ideas.
+Thank you to "Travis Vroman" on YouTube, from which I have derived a base of code/ideas.

 ## Specifications